tox-dev/tox/docs/reference/config.rst

     package dependencies during ``install_package_deps`` stage.
 When this value is set to false, any conflicting package dependencies will override explicit dependencies and constraints passed to :ref:`deps`.

+    This option has no effect when :ref:`constraints` is set, as the constraints option already applies to package dependency installation.

 .. conf::
     :keys: use_frozen_constraints
     :default: false